Glaucon Side Effects

 Applies to epinephrine ophthalmic: ophthalmic solution

-In addition to its needed effects, some unwanted effects may be caused by epinephrine ophthalmic (the active ingredient contained in Glaucon).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, epinephrine ophthalmic (the active ingredient contained in Glaucon) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking epinephrine ophthalmic, check with your doctor or nurse immediately:Incidence not known:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking epinephrine ophthalmic:Incidence not known

 - Blurred vision or other changes in vision